 \subsection{EIT-EIA cross-over}

-Our simulations also show that it is possible to have EIA-EIT cross-over by changing the dressing detunings.
-Figure \ref{eit-eia} shows the imaginary (top) and real (bottom) parts of the coherence for different coupling detunings for $n=55$ state.
-In the case of $\Delta_2= 2\pi\times 0$ (center) there is an EIA signal whereas for the cases $\Delta_2= -2\pi\times 20$ (left) and $\Delta_2= 2\pi\times 20$ (right) there appears an EIT window instead.
-It is clear that only by changing the detuning one can observe EIT-EIA cross-over and it is quite easy to manipulate the system.
-It is clearly seen that if all lasers are coupled resonantly, i.e. when all detunings are zero, system exhibits EIA whereas off-resonant coupling of probe and coupling lasers results in EIT.
-This kind of control on the system might provide a very useful platfrom for many applications since it is possible to change the optical properties of the system as needed.
+Our simulations also demonstrate that it is possible to have EIA-EIT cross-over by changing the dressing detuning as it was observed in experiment \cite{taich19}.
+Figure \ref{eit-eia} shows the imaginary (top) and real (bottom) parts of the probe coherence for different coupling detunings for $n=55$ state.
+In the case of $\Delta_2/(2\pi)= 0$ (center) there is an EIA signal whereas for the cases $\Delta_2/(2\pi)=(-20,20)$ MHz (left,right) there appears an EIT window instead.
+It is obvious that only by changing the detuning, one can observe EIT-EIA cross-over and therefore it is quite easy to manipulate the system.
+It is clearly seen that if all fields are coupled resonantly, i.e. when all detunings are zero, system exhibits EIA whereas off-resonant coupling of probe and coupling fields, results in EIT.
+This kind of control on the system might provide a very useful platform for many applications, since it is possible to change the optical properties of the system as needed.
 The refractive index of the system exhibits a drastic change as it can be seen from the figure.
-The three-photon resonance is stil significantly important and we consider noninteracting case to avoid screening effects of it on EIT-EIA cross-over.
-In the case of EIT, real part of the coherence shows a very different dispersive effect compared to the Cs case (Figure \ref{coh}(b)).
-It might be interesting to study this behavior further in future.
+The three-photon resonance is still significantly important and we consider non-interacting case to avoid screening effects of it on EIT-EIA cross-over.
+In the case of EIT, real part of the probe coherence shows a very different dispersive effect compared to the Cs case (figure \ref{coh}(b)).
+It might be interesting to study this behavior further in the future.